KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 **Primary Structural Diagnosis:**
 The **Recognition of Achieved Coherence and Lawful Sovereignty.**
 The Crown represents the culmination of Centropic motion—the point at which the L₂ (SS / SM: Anthra / Nousa) and L₃ (DS / DM: Archeus / Noeüs) achieve perfect structural alignment, allowing the centropic essence to act as a lawful transmitter of Aionic order.
-It is not mere rulership but Integration: the enthronement of Coherence over Chaos within and without.
+It is not mere rulership but Integration: the establishment of Coherence where Fragmentation had held sway, within and without.

 **Core Glyphic Sequence:**
 `⚙️ → ∴ → 👑 → ✨◎`